tzeinabd-netizen/University-Record-Management-System/database/README.md

 - Student enrolment and grade management
 - Research project and publication management
 - Course scheduling and programme requirement tracking
+- Emergency contact management
-- Data validation using constraints
+- Data validation using NOT NULL, UNIQUE, CHECK and ON DELETE constraints

 ## Technologies Used